brhoades/selenium_wrapper/doc/source/sw.rst

   - ``#wait blurydiv waitTimeout=5``
     - Waits for id=blurydiv to disappear.
 Gives the element 5 seconds to appear first before waiting for it to disappear.
 Default time to appear is 1 second.
 - ``#error message``
   - Throws an error, which takes a screenshot, logs the screenshot name, and logs "message" to the log.
-Calls :py:meth:`sw.child.logMsg` with level=CRITICAL level.
+Calls :py:func:`sw.child.logMsg` with level=CRITICAL level.
 - ``#screenshot``
   - Takes a screenshot which appears as error_#.png within the child's log directory.
 The log references the file name when this is called.
-Calls :py:meth:`sw.child.screenshot`
+Calls :py:func:`sw.child.screenshot`

 ******************
 Options Directives